ioloEJ42/HIVE/README.md

 - Input file hashing for evidence integrity
 - Batch processing (directory of emails)
 - `--no-extract` flag (hashes only, no files written to disk)
-- Offline capable — no network calls in V1
+- Offline capable, with no network calls in V1
 - Path traversal protection on all attachment filenames
 - Audit log with UTC timestamps